Left Anterior Fascicular Block (LAFB)

 That’s exactly why accessory pathways are dangerous, especially in the presence of atrial fibrillation!
 So, following the AV bundle down you can see that it bifurcates into the right and left bundle branches.
 The right bundle branch has one fascicle (or branch) and the left bundle branch has two fascicles (or sub-branches).
 They are called the left anterior fascicle and the left posterior fascicle.
 The fascicles are part of the heart’s electrical conduction system (the His-Purkinje system).
 Here’s another diagram I found on the web.

 You can see that the fascicles actually fan out into the ventricles to allow coordinated and synchronous ventricular activation.
 Sometimes, one or more of these fascicles can become “blocked” and fail to conduct electrical impulses.
 Depending on where the “block” takes place, you can get a RBBB, LBBB, LAFB, LPFB, or bifascicular pattern on the 12-lead ECG.
 Often the block is the result of heart disease.
 Sometimes, the block is secondary to an acute process like acute myocardial infarction.
 In fact, a new bundle branch block is a disturbing finding for a STEMI patient.
 They derive the highest bene!t from thrombolytic therapy.

 Let’s assume for a moment that the left anterior fascicle of the left ventricle is blocked.

-Here are the rules for interpretation of left anterior fascicular block (LAFB).
+What would this look like on the 12-lead ECG?
+Here are the rules for interpreting a left anterior fascicular block (LAFB).

 This is an example of why axis determination is an important part of 12-lead ECG interpretation.
 The most common causes of left axis deviation are left anterior fascicular block and inferior Q waves secondary to acute myocardial infarction.